yigitaktan/XeQueryReplayer/ab-test/regression-comparator.md

   - Use `SELECT` when you only care about read-path regressions and want to reduce noise from write-heavy replay behavior.
   - Use `INSERT/UPDATE/DELETE` to isolate write regressions or investigate plan regressions driven by DML patterns.

-  **Note**:
+> [!NOTE]
-  Classification is typically derived from Query Store query text inspection logic.
+> Classification is typically derived from Query Store query text inspection logic.
 For mixed batches or complex statements, categorization may not be perfect; treat this as a pragmatic filter, not a formal parser.

 ### Workload-Type Inclusion (Ad-hoc vs Stored Procedures)